 4. Place a coverslip onto the slide.

-6. Switch to LOW POWER.
+6. Switch to LOW POWER and use the coarse adjustment knob.
 Cells should be visible, but they will be small and look like nearly clear purplish blobs.
 If you are looking at something very dark purple, it is probably not a cell.

 7. Once you think you have located a cell, switch to HIGH POWER and focus using the fine adjustment knob.
 (Remember, do NOT use the coarse adjustment knob at this point.)